mikedilger/email-format/README.md

 ## Plans (not yet implemented)

+* Support for email headers defined in other RFCs:
-* Support for RFC 6854 (updated From and Sender syntax)
+** Support for RFC 6854 (updated From and Sender syntax) ** Support for all headers registered at IANA (http://www.iana.org/assignments/message-headers/message-headers.xhtml)
 * Support for MIME (RFC 2045, RFC 4021, RFC 2231, RFC 6352)
 * Support for streaming of MIME parts from disk.
-* Support for all headers registered at IANA (http://www.iana.org/assignments/message-headers/message-headers.xhtml)
 * More ergonomic function signatures
 * Less copying of data
 * Implementation of `email` crate's `SendableEmail`, and so it works with the `lettre` crate (will be inefficient due to the way SendableEmail is defined).